 With this said, the best advice for weight loss is to cycle each day for 45 minutes.
 Making a commitment to do this routine will dramatically raise your Basal Metabolic Rate (BMR) and keep it there for longer periods, if not permanently.
 So, do it.
 Before you know it, you’ll be a lean, fat-burning, cycling junkie.

 The workout doesn’t always have to be high intensity to be effective.
 Try long distances and slow and moderate speeds.
-You can get rid of fat so long as you do not ingest over 200 calories per hour while you’re cycling for weight loss.
+You can get rid of fat so long as you do not ingest over 200 calories per hour or are in a calorie deficit.

 What you don’t want to do is overdo it the first day and talk yourself out of riding the next day because your muscles hurt or you’re exhausted.
 There’s no shame in starting out slow.
 You can also forget what you heard about “no pain, no gain.”
 You don’t have to hurt yourself to see positive results, remember exercise improves your health and happiness.

 Try these tips and see the weight drop off.